 Basic net loss per share is computed by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for potentially dilutive securities.
 Diluted net loss per share is computed by dividing the net loss by the weighted average number of common shares and dilutive common stock equivalents outstanding for the period determined using the treasury-stock and if-converted methods.
-Dilutive common stock equivalents are comprised of stock options outstanding under the Company's equity incentive plans, restricted common stock subject to repurchase, and employee stock purchase rights under the Company's 2021 Employee Stock Purchase Plan (the "ESPP"), as applicable.
+Dilutive common stock equivalents are comprised of restricted common stock subject to repurchase, stock options outstanding under the Company's equity incentive plans, employee stock purchase rights under the Company's 2021 Employee Stock Purchase Plan (the "ESPP").
 For all periods presented, there is no difference in the number of shares used to calculate basic and diluted shares outstanding due to the Company's net loss position.